 I have received my master's degree from Queen's University and my bachelor's from the American University of Sharjah (AUS) in April 2014 and June 2012, respectively.

-- Part of my work during my summer internship at Bell Labs has been presented by Amitava Ghosh in IEEE GLOBECOM'17, Singapore.
-Also, several papers have been submitted for publications, focusing on the coexistence of 5G systems with existing incumbent systems sub-6GHz and at mmWave frequencies.
+- Part of my work during my summer internship at Bell Labs has been presented by Amitava Ghosh in IEEE 5G World Forum'18 in Santa Clara, CA.